Masking, Burnout, and Booze: The Hidden Link Between ADHD and Alcohol Addiction

 The struggle with ADHD and alcohol addiction is a draining, demoralizing battle.
 But the cycle of masking symptoms with booze can be broken.
 Recovery is not about “trying harder”; it’s about getting the right, integrated treatment plan that addresses the reality of your co-occurring disorders.
 Acknowledging the link between your ADHD and your drinking is the first, most powerful step toward regaining control.

 At Into Action Recovery, our men-only program is built to instill the structure, discipline, and support needed to conquer complex substance use disorders.
 We help you build a foundation of strength to manage both your mental health and your sobriety.
 Contact us today to start building a better life.
+When the self-medication cycle has progressed to the point where outpatient is not enough, our Phoenix residential treatment program gives men a structured, distraction-free environment to detox safely, stabilize the ADHD symptoms emerging without alcohol, and rebuild new coping patterns from the ground up.

 Chris Burwash